 Thinking about solo travel in Croatia?

-I’ll be the first to tell you to go for it.
+I’ll be the first to tell you- go for it.

 As a solo female traveller I am used to standing out and being harassed by the men; whether they mean to be threatening or not.
 But it didn’t happen once in Croatia.
 Sure a few said hi to me or came over to talk, but they were always respectful (even at the clubs).
-Maybe I was just incredibly lucky, but I’m not going to complain because it was pretty awesome.
+Maybe I was just incredibly lucky, but I’m not going to complain because it was pretty awesome and a huge perk as a solo female traveller.

 My feeling of safety wasn’t just in terms of not being harassed.
 I never felt like I needed to be overly alert.
 Either in terms of protecting myself or my belongings.
 I walked around by myself at night and even went swimming in the sea alone at 1am on my last night- just because I could and I wanted to.
 It didn’t occur to me til after the fact that it was a dumb thing to because I was alone.
 It’s definitely not something I would have considered doing anywhere else.